-&lt;sup>6In the Online Appendix, we present results for alternative measures of the monetary policy surprise, including the target and path factors of Gürkaynak et al. (2005), which separately capture news about the current target and the expected future path of the funds rate, and the composite surprise measure of Nakamura and Steinsson (2018b).
-The results are qualitatively similar across all surprise measures.
+&lt;sup>8 In the Online Appendix, we present results for alternative measures of the monetary policy surprise, including the target and path factors of Gürkaynak et al. (2005), which separately capture news about the current target and the expected future path of the funds rate, and the composite surprise measure of Nakamura and Steinsson (2018b).
+The results are qualitatively similar across all three measures of shocks.

-Figure 2 Effects of a Surprise Monetary Tightening
+Figure 2: Effects of a surprise monetary tightening